antonioribeiro/twill-data-importer/README.md

 ## Disabling

-This package is enabled and injects itself automatically.
+In case you don't reset the menu, this package is enabled and injects itself automatically.
 To disable it you just need to add to `.env`:

 ```dotenv
 TWILL_DATA_IMPORTER_ENABLED=false